Concentration Inequalities for Exchangeable Tensors and Matrix-valued Data: Introduction

 It is then natural to ask, raised in part by~\citeauthor{foygel2024hoeffding}, \textit{how do such bounds extend to exchangeability with richer structures}?
 We consider a fixed weight (or an ordered set of weights) $W \in \tspace$ and a random data object $X \in \tspace'$ from vector spaces $\tspace, \tspace'$, where $X$ is distributionally invariant (exchangeable) under the symmetry group associated with $\tspace'$.
 We summarize the quantity of interest $Z$ as a bilinear form $Z:=\llangle W, X \rrangle \in \tspace''$, where $\tspace'' = \R$ or $\R^{n \times m}$.
 Our goal is to provide Hoeffding-type and Bernstein-type tail bounds for $\P(Z - \E Z > t)$ or $\P(\norm{Z - \E Z} > t)$.
 We consider two settings: \begin{enumerate} \item \textbf{Mode-exchangeable tensors:} Our first setting considers a fixed $K$-mode tensor $W$, and a random tensor $X$ satisfying exchangeability along each mode (to be defined below).
 For intuition, here we describe a special case, with $K=2$ modes: $W$ and $X$ are both matrices, $W, X \in \R^{N \times M}$, and $X$ is \textbf{row-wise and column-wise exchangeable}, i.e., the row-wise and column-wise permuted matrix $(X_{\pi(i)\pi'(j)})_{i\in [N], j \in [M]}$ has the same distribution as $X =(X_{ij})_{i\in [N], j \in [M]}$, for any permutations $\pi$ on $[N]$ and $\pi'$ on $[M]$.
 We then study the concentration of the real-valued inner product $Z= \sum_{i=1}^N \sum_{j=1}^M W_{ij}X_{ij} \in \R$ (or, more generally, $Z$ is given by the tensor inner product). \item \textbf{Matrix-valued exchangeable data:} Let $W_1, \cdots, W_N \in \R^{p \times q}$ be fixed and let $X_1, \cdots, X_N \in \R^{q \times r}$ be random, such that $(X_1, \cdots, X_N)$ have the same joint distribution as $(X_{\pi(1)}, \cdots, X_{\pi(N)})$ under any permutation $\pi$ on $[N]$.
 We then establish concentration bounds on the matrix-valued sum $Z = \sum_{k=1}^N W_k X_k \in \R^{p \times r}$. \end{enumerate}

 We present an illustration of these settings in Table~\ref{tab:main-results}.
 The main theoretical contributions of our paper include Sec.~\ref{sec:master-tensor-bounds} where we investigate concentration inequalities for mode-exchangeable tensors, and Sec.~\ref{sec:master-matrix-valued-bounds} where we turn to exchangeable matrix-valued data.
 The remaining paper consists of the following.
 In Sec.~\ref{sec:theoretical-implications}, we provide theoretical implications of our results, recovering~\citeauthor{foygel2024hoeffding}'s result for exchangeable weighted sums and applying to the i.i.d.\ tensor-type and matrix-valued data.
-In particular, our tools imply tail bounds concerning combinatorial sum of matrix arrays studied in~\cite{chatterjee2007stein, mackey2014matrix}.
+In particular, our tools imply tail bounds concerning combinatorial sum of matrix arrays studied in~\citet{chatterjee2007stein, mackey2014matrix}.
 In Sec.~\ref{sec:applications}, we apply our tools to two practical problems, and make concrete theoretical predictions with numerical simulations providing empirical evidence.
+We also include a detailed discussion of our contributions in Sec.~\ref{sec:contributions} at the end of the introduction.